Cost of Plasterboard Installation

 £920

-How Much Does It Cost To Put Up Drywall?
+How Much Does It Cost To Fit Drywall?

-The concept of drywalling or plasterboarding all the rooms in your house, rather than having each room plastered, is quite a new one to us in the UK.
+The concept of drywalling or plasterboarding your house, rather than having a more traditional wet plaster applied to each room, has become increasingly popular in the UK.

-Drywall also known as plasterboard, wallboard, sheetrock, gyprock or gypsum board is a panel made of calcium sulfate dehydrate (gypsum) with or without additives, that is usually sandwiched between thick sheets of an outer layer of paper.
+Drywall is also known as plasterboard (sometimes referred to as wallboard or gypsum board), is a panel made of calcium sulfate dihydrate (gypsum) with or without additives, that's usually encased between two outer layers of paper.
 These drywalls are used in the construction of interior walls and ceilings.

-For these reasons, its popularity is increasing as a viable option to plastering.
-The average cost of drywalling a fairly standard 12-foot square room (materials and labour included) will vary on average between £540 and £920 depending on the thickness of the panel and the finish required.
+For these reasons, the process is becoming and increasingly popular alternative to the traditional method of plastering an indoor wall.
+The average cost of drywalling a fairly standard 12-foot square room can vary between £540 and £920 (materials and labour included) depending on the thickness of the panel and the finish required.

 It's recommended to get up to 3 quotes to get the best price for drywalling your home.
-MyJobQuote has loads of trusted tradespeople that can help with a variety of jobs in your home.
+MyJobQuote has plenty of plasterers or renderers that can help with a variety of similar jobs in your home.

 We are about to embark on a kitchen remodel on our new house, and stripped back the lovely paper that was on the walls and ceiling (!) to find chipped and cracked concrete with some plaster where the tiles were.
 Is it possible to plaster this, or would it be better to drywall?
 Thanks!